jkubala4454/Auto-Classroom-Attendance/README.md

 ## Contributing

-I would very much take any and all help, especially with the front end.
-I hope to have a web-based front-end for the teacher eventually.
+I would very much take any and all help.
+I'm also interested in any ideas you may have to make this project better.

 ## Versioning
 Current Version: 0.2.0